 1871 - the Thompson's moved from Sutton Forrest to Towrang in the Goulburn district.
 William worked as a fettler on the railway line, the family lived in various locations including Murray's Flat and Carrick.

-1874 - it is assumed that at age 6 Charles would have commenced School, probably at Murray's Flat or Carrick.
+1874 - it is assumed that at age six Charles would have commenced school, probably at Murray's Flat or Carrick.

-1882 - it is assumed at age 14 Charles would have completed his normal schooling.
+1882 - it is assumed at age fourteen Charles would have completed his normal schooling.

-1882 – 1886 - it is fairly certain that Charles undertook 3 to 4 year pupil/teacher training under his school's master, a form of apprenticeship.
-He may have needed to attend a short course elsewhere say Goulburn or Sydney.
+1882 – 1886 - it is fairly certain that Charles undertook three to four year pupil/teacher training under his school's master, a form of apprenticeship.
+He may have needed to attend a short course elsewhere, say Goulburn or Sydney.

 18 June 1886 - Charles was appointed House-to-House Teacher at Naas and Gibraltar.
 These were inaugural schools in this district.